elliot-nelson/js13k-2019-letchworth-village/README.md

 - When possible, circle demons and attack right after they miss.
 Circling is a little bit easier (feels more natural) on a gamepad than a keyboard.
-- You can buffer all inputs. _In particular_, dashes last 10 frames and there is no iframe cooldown, so you can buffer dash through a demon pack with complet immunity if necessary.
+- You can buffer all inputs. _In particular_, dashes last 10 frames and there is no iframe cooldown, so you can buffer dash through a demon pack with complete immunity if necessary.
 - The cooldown from a _successful_ deflect is invulnerable and can be buffered into a dash, making a successful deflect extremely safe.
 A failed deflect will reset your wrath and the cooldown is _not_ invulnerable.
 Sitting still and repeatedly buffering deflect will kill a surprising number